 We recently participated in a SAP® partner workshop where SAP® discussed their cutting-edge solutions for the wholesale distribution industry and how these solutions enable wholesalers to compete and win in a rapidly evolving marketplace.

 This first paragraph shows how compliant Clarkston is to SAP.
 SAP often likes companies to put the registered ® symbol in articles that are written about SAP.
-As you may notice, this is completely unnecessary.
+As you may notice, this is entirely unnecessary.
 As if it is unclear whether the name SAP has been registered at some point in history!
 No independent media entity would write this way.
-But companies that are part of SAP’s partner network do what SAP says, and communicates what SAP wants them to communicate.
+Companies that are part of SAP’s partner network do what SAP says and communicate what SAP wants them to communicate.

 The SAP S/4HANA® Ecosystem

 SAP S/4HANA quickly became the cornerstone of any business transformation.
 No matter the business need, SAP S/4HANA and the applications connected within the platform’s ecosystem allow for the communication of business functions that were commonly handled separately to interact and learn from one another.